PoshCode/ModuleBuilder/README.md

 - Publish as a release on github, choco, psgallery

 # Next Steps #
+1. Define workflows
-1. Design workflow (what are the steps to build/publish)
+2. Design workflow (what are the steps to build/publish)
-2. Design cmdlets to address that workflow
+3. Design cmdlets to address that workflow
-3. Create Template Data
+4. Create Template Data
-4. Build Tests
+5. Build Tests
-5. Build Functions
+6. Build Functions